-Researchers at the UPMC Bariatric Surgery Center continually investigate the correlation between excess weight and various health risks.
+Researchers at UPMC Bariatric Services continually investigate the correlation between excess weight and various health risks.

 Studies about the mechanics of metabolism and the emotional components of eating, have important implications for people who are trying to lose weight.